|Minerva by Auguste Rodin simultaneously shows the centered

 mark-making from random to controlled and ordered.

-I probably would never have looked at Moore and Rodin's drawings with this kind of attentiveness if it wasn't for the drawing demos and instruction I get from our magazines, including the sketch studies in Plein Air Painting and the drawing exercises in Step-by-Step Highlights.
-The insightful articles and inspiring artwork that fills their pages have done me a world of good.
-And now these two
+I probably would never have looked at Moore and Rodin's drawings with this kind of attentiveness if it wasn't for the drawing demos and instruction I get from Drawing magazine.
+The insightful articles and inspiring artwork that fill the pages have done me a world of good.
+And now the latest issue of Drawing is available for you to enjoy!